frenchie4111/frenchie4111.github.io/_posts/2019-03-08-Complicated-Documentation.md

 ## Sending Push Notifications

-If you hae a <b>Pro</b> subscription you can send notifications as well as complication updates using a simple addition to your request.
+If you have a <b>Pro</b> subscription you can send notifications as well as complication updates using a simple addition to your request.

 Just include one the the following parameters in the URL: